When Judging Comes Back to Bite You

 In the end, I don’t care whether it’s the mother or the father (or a combination of both) who stay home to raise the children and give them what they need.
 There are probably a billion ways to do that.
 I trust that loving, faithful parents can work together to figure out the logistics.
 But I also trust parents to accept the responsibility for the children they choose to have, rather than hand her/him over to temporary help.
 Temporary help who will one day leave and take all their memories and connections and experiences with them.

 Making different choices & Raising healthy children

 The premise of the entire photographic piece was to present the idea that mothers collectively are “making different choices and raising healthy children.”

 That feels super warm and fuzzy, but it’s just false.
 We raise healthy children by making healthy choices.
 Some choices simply are healthier than others and some are more consequential than others.
 They don’t become healthy just because we all decide to engage in a worldwide motherly hug.

 At the end of my 4,000+ word essay, I want to point out one more thing.
 Seldom when working out important issues are men told they should embrace and stroke each other’s hair.
 Or just put on their happy faces.
 Or use their indoor voices.
 Seldom have I been told to do that by men.
-Rather, it’s been other women who deem any kind of serious discussion as “contention” that must be abhorred or anti-feminist, patriarchal cowering that doesn’t “support” whatever other (feminist) women say.
+Rather, it’s been other women who deem any kind of serious discussion as either “contention” that must be abhorred or anti-feminist, patriarchal cowering that doesn’t “support” whatever other (feminist) women say.

 Discussing — even debating — issues isn’t unladylike.
 It’s not unchristlike.
 It’s not wrong or bad or evil or sinful.
 It’s not synonymous with contention.
 It’s not anti-woman or anti-feminist.
 And as the world moves further away from gospel standards, it is critical that we learn to speak up, to make sense, to present our positions with reason and clarity.
 It’s time to up our game.